30 Fun Things to Do in Costa Rica | 2023 (with Photos)

 What are the popular locations in Costa Rica?

-While you might assume the country’s largest city, San José, would be the top tourist destination, you will find that most visitors to Costa Rica rave, instead, about the beaches and parks.
+While you might assume the country's largest city, San José, would be the top tourist destination, you will find that the beaches and parks are the most popular locations in Costa Rica.

 Costa Rica's Caribbean coast boasts Tortuguero and Puerto Viejo, among other great spots.
 Meanwhile, the Pacific coast is home to Santa Teresa and Manuel Antonio, which are always highlights.